 near endless supply of references about God delegating authority to His creation.
 The Bible teaches that the Father has delegated all His authority to Christ, and that Christ in turn has delegated all His authority to

 the Church.
-God's authority does not come from His vastness or His infinite power, but originates from His righteousness and
+God's authority does not come from His infinite power but originates from His righteousness as a servant

 (66d) Jesus’